harshit-8723/krishi-mitra/README.md

 ##  Key Features

-- **Intelligent Crop Recommendation**: Recommends the most suitable crop to grow based on soil nutrient levels (N, P, K), pH, and the farmer’s city (for local weather data).
+- **Intelligent Crop Recommendation**: Suggests the most suitable crop based on soil nutrients (N, P, K), pH, and farmer’s city (for local weather data).

-- **AI-Powered Disease Detection**: Identifies plant diseases by analyzing images of plant leaves.
+- **AI-Powered Disease Detection**: Identifies plant diseases using uploaded leaf images.
+- **Farmer Authentication (JWT)**: Secure login and signup for farmers, with data linked to their individual profiles.
+- **Personalized Dashboard**: Displays real-time stats such as total predictions, crop recommendations, disease detections, and recent activities — all specific to the logged-in farmer.
+- **PostgreSQL Integration**: All user activities (crop recommendations, disease detections) are saved and retrieved from a central database.
+- **Gemini AI Integration**: Provides smart, natural-language insights and cultivation tips for farmers.

 ## Technology Stack

 - **Machine Learning**: Scikit-learn, TensorFlow (Keras)